 She was named Woman of the Year by the National Council of Negro Women in 1957.
 Along with the Little Rock Nine, Bates received the Spingarn Medal, the NAACP’s highest award, in 1958.
 Bates later wrote about her struggles in a memoir entitled The Long Shadow of Little Rock, published in 1962.
 The introduction was written by former First Lady, Eleanor Roosevelt.

-During the year-long struggle in Little Rock, Bates also became the friend of Dr. Martin Luther King.
-He invited her to be the Women’s Day speaker at Dexter Avenue Baptist Church in Montgomery, Alabama in 1958.
+During the year-long struggle in Little Rock, Bates also became the friend of Dr. Martin Luther King Jr. He invited her to be the Women’s Day speaker at Dexter Avenue Baptist Church in Montgomery, Alabama in 1958.
 She was subsequently elected to the executive committee of the Southern Christian Leadership Conference (SCLC).
 Bates spoke at the 1963 March on Washington for Jobs and Freedom.

 Daisy Lee Gatson Bates died of a heart attack in Little Rock on November 4, 1999.
-She was the first African American to rest “In State” in the Arkansas State Capitol Building.
+She was the first African American to rest in state in the Arkansas State Capitol Building.
 The Congressional Gold Medal was posthumously awarded to her by President Bill Clinton, and a documentary entitled “Daisy Bates: First Lady of Little Rock” aired on PBS in February of 2012.